neo-one-suite/neo-one/packages/neo-one-website/docs/4-node/6-configuration.md

 `peerSeeds` specifies trusted seeds, typically ones run by yourself or on the same cluster.

-`externalEndpoints` specifies specific known external peers.
+`externalEndpoints` specifies specific known external peers that you want to _ignore_ starting connections with, for instance endpoints in another cluster managed by you.

 `maxConnectedPeers` sets the maximum number of peers the node will attempt to hold a connection with at once.
 Defaults to 10.